-Students must attend, and be examined in, twenty-four course units (or equivalent) in second year, and the same number in the final year.
-Choice of courses is subject to the requirements of the department(s) concerned.
-Second year students interested in the BA (International) option should see pages 22 and 23 for details.
+Students must attend, and be examined in, twenty-four course units (or equivalent) in Second Year, and the same number in the Final Year.
+Choice of courses is subject to the requirements of the Department(s) concerned.
+Second Year students interested in the BA (International) option should see the BA International section in this booklet for details.

 The Second Arts Examination (Honours) (twenty-four units or equivalent) must be taken after completion of the appropriate courses.
-This examination must be passed in its entirety, within two years of entering the second year course, before the student may proceed to final year courses.
-The BA Degree (Honours) Examination (twenty-four units or equivalent) is taken at the end of the final year.
+This examination must be passed in its entirety, within two years of entering the Second Year course, before the student may proceed to Final Year courses.
+The BA Degree (Honours) Examination (twenty-four units or equivalent) is taken at the end of the Final Year.